Anti-poaching canine units

 Detection and tracking dogs are becoming increasingly important for anti-poaching units across Africa.
-Their proven effectiveness has led to the number of canine units rising, but many of these programmes work in isolation from each other.
-Programmes often have very few opportunities to share experience and knowledge.
-To address this challenge, in 2018 and 2019 we helped fund, coordinate and facilitate workshops in South Africa and Kenya, bringing canine teams and experts together.
+Their proven effectiveness has led to the number of canine units across the continent rising, but many of these programmes work in isolation from each other, and finding the opportunities to learn best practice and meet other teams is tough.
+To address this challenge, since 2018, we’ve helped to fund, coordinate and facilitate workshops in South Africa, Kenya and Zambia, bringing canine teams and experts together.
 In addition, we support the operational costs of a number of canine units that are integral parts of our programme partners’ anti-poaching efforts in Kenya, Zambia, Namibia and South Africa.

 What did this workshop include?

-During the two workshops held so far, we have addressed a number of key issues, including:
+During the three workshops held so far, we have addressed a number of key issues, including: